A Personalized Zero-Shot ECG Arrhythmia Monitoring System: From Sparse Representation Based Domain Adaption to Energy Efficient Abnormal Beat Detection for Practical ECG Surveillance: A practical ECG monitoring scheme with energy-saving mechanism

 \section{A practical ECG monitoring scheme with energy-saving mechanism}

 Continuous cardiac monitoring on wearable devices has the potential to increase early diagnosis, provide personalized care, and reduce the risk of sudden cardiovascular issues.
 However, on-device neural network-based solutions or wireless transmission for off-device arrhythmia detection may be energy inefficient to be continuously employed on mobile wear \cite{carrera2016ecg, mamaghanian2011compressed}.
-Thus, in this section, we describe an energy-preserving ECG monitoring scheme for use in wearable devices.
+Thus, in this section, we describe an energy-preserving ECG monitoring scheme for using on wearable devices.

-The idea is that a significant number of normal beats can be classified with very high confidence using simple and energy efficient NPE or LAE techniques.
+The idea is that a significant number of normal beats can be classified with very high confidence using simple and energy-efficient NPE or LAE techniques.
 In this manner in a practical continuous monitoring system, beats can be first classified with NPE and the suspicious ones can be filtered out to be analyzed through the proposed approach.
 The proposed energy-saving ECG monitoring scheme is illustrated Figure \ref{fig:practical_energy_saving}.

 Figure \ref{fig:Efficiency_vs_F1} shows that up to 40\% of all the 64391 samples in the test dataset can be classified solely based on NPE without sacrificing significantly from the F1 performance.